bangonkali/mapper/README.md

-# Gallery
+# Mapper

-This is a simple gallery app that fetches images from the [Unsplash API](https://unsplash.com/developers) and displays them in a grid.
-The app is built using React, TypeScript, and Vite.
+This is a simple mapper app.

 ## Wishlist

 1. introduce a way to dynamically add annotation overlay ✅
-1. use tanstack routing to separate gallery vs editor view  ✅
+1. use tanstack routing to separate mapper gallery vs editor view  ✅
-1. use react-hotkeys-hook to allow keyboard shortcuts for editing annotations and navigating the gallery
+1. use react-hotkeys-hook to allow keyboard shortcuts for editing annotations and navigating the mapper gallery
    1. https://react-hotkeys-hook.vercel.app/docs/intro
 1. use divs instead of tables to control display of property grids  ✅
    1. make sure that the user can change the width of the column on the property grid  ✅